jonnyr2008/UCSD-CSE-Magic-Checker/README.md

 1. copy and extract the file into .java file's folder

 2. in start, search cmd
-   OR, press Win + X choose run and type cmd.
+   ,OR press Win + X choose run and type cmd.

 3. in command line mode, type "cd files'directory"